kiwi-kr/kiwi-kr/README.md

 - 🍵 Languages: English, Korean
 - 🍓 Software Engineering Student
 - 🥜 Working in Java
-- 🧋 All my repository are private until the project is more fleshed...
-I'm nervous hehe
 - 🫐 Interested in Natrual Language Processing & Computational Linguistics